-Ahead of SUDEP Action day this Friday 23rd October, this week’s blog is by Dr Michalis Kassinopolous who is working on a project aiming to identify risk factors for SUDEP (Sudden Unexpected Death in Epilepsy).
+Dr Michalis Kassinopolous will discuss how global patient data is an essential component for the success of this project. which is aiming to identify risk factors for SUDEP (Sudden Unexpected Death in Epilepsy).
 The ERUK Endeavour Project Grant, led by Dr Beate Diehl, will identify how sleep affects brain regions and networks which control heartbeat and breathing, and will also help uncover why SUDEP frequently happens during sleep.
 Let’s find out how…

 What is SUDEP?